 Cognitive Behavioral Therapy (CBT)

 There is a kind of stigma, with CBT for compulsive liars.
 However, a trained therapist providing CBT can do wonders in treating compulsive lying disorder.
 Cognitive Behavioral Therapy is necessary if the patient is suffering from behavioural issues.

 Dialectical Behavioral Therapy (DBT)

 Dialectical Behavioral Therapy has seen great success in treating compulsive or pathological lying.
 If the person has a personality disorder, medical professionals believe this form of therapy can help in treating the mental health condition.

 If the patient has a combination of health issues, there can be a suggestion of medication to help deal with all the conditions which might be the underlying issue of their behaviour, such as anxiety, depression or phobias.

 Treating compulsive lying disorder is a team effort.
 This means that the patient, their friends & family, and the medical professional treating the patient are all stakeholders in the treatment.

 Dealing with Compulsive Liars

 Many people suffer from mental health disorders.
 One of the lesser-known conditions is pathological or compulsive lying disorder.
 Often, people mock those who lie.
-Some people lie out of a fear of facing the negative repercussions of telling the truth.
-At the same time, others may lie to fulfill their materialistic needs.
+Some people lie out of fear of facing the negative repercussions of telling the truth.
+At the same time, others may lie to fulfil their materialistic needs.
 Some people just find it thrilling to lie.
 However, it is essential to differentiate between those who choose to lie and those who lie because they suffer from a disorder.
 Not all who lie are doing it on purpose.

 Therapist for Compulsive Lying